 2. If we are right with God, we still need grace and truth.
-Grace to get along with that difficult person at school, and truth to navigate through a sin-cursed world.
-We may be saved from our sins, but we still need grace and truth.
-Which means we still need Jesus.
+Grace to get along with that difficult person at school, and truth to navigate when the boss says to cut corners to get the deal.
+We may be saved from our sins, but we still struggle to respond with grace (when someone takes advantage of us) and truth (when a chunk of money is on the line).

+This means we still need Jesus, to save us from our tendency to go our own way, which always compromises either grace or truth.
 And what we need we have, for Jesus gives us what we lack.
 For salvation.
 For living.
 For serving.
 For suffering.
 He who brought grace and truth gives us precisely what we lack.
-And here's something very specific He gives us.